AltropInc/alt/doc/script/String.md

 **`func substring (start:int; end:int=-1): string`** --
     returns a substring indexed from start to end.
 The character at the end position is not included.
 If the end position is given to -1, the end position is at the end of the string.
 Note, if the start or end position is in the middle of a character, it will be adjusted to the beginning character position before the substring is sliced.<br><pre>
 "世界"[0..5];  // returns "世".
-Note the end index 5 is in the middle of "界" and is adjusted to 4 pointing the first byte of '界'.
+Note the end index 5 is in the middle of "界" and is adjusted to 4 at the first byte of '界'.
 "世界".substring(3);   // returns "界".
 </pre>